 #StayAtHome #QuedateEnCasa #WirBleibenZuhause.
-No matter if Mexico, Europe or the US – staying at home is the order of the day, everywhere.
+Whether you’re in Mexico, Europe, Canada or the US – staying at home is the order of the day, everywhere.
 Now, persistence is called for.
 Together, we can do this!
-To sweeten this time of social distancing a bit, we have thought up something special for you: we will bring Mexico to your home with our exclusive Tequila Workshop!
-None other than star bartender David Rioswill take you away on a journey of the senses through the world of premium Tequila and Mezcal, on which you will discover their secrets and, on top of that, learn how to mix your own amazing cocktails in a few simple steps.
+To sweeten this time of social distancing a bit, we have thought of something special: we will bring Mexico to your home with our exclusive Tequila Workshop!
+Renowned star bartender David Rios takes you on a journey of the senses through the world of premium Tequila and Mezcal, on which you will discover their secrets and, on top of that, learn how to mix your own amazing cocktails in a few simple steps.
 So, open up your home bar and let’s get started!

 Part 1: Tequila & Mezcal Tasting: the essence of Padre Azul Blanco, Reposado and Añejo, and of Xiaman Mezcal

-In the first video, World’s Best Bartender 2013 David Rios will let us in on the secrets of Tequila and Mezcal, before sharing with us his opinion on Padre Azul Blanco, Reposado and Añejo, and on Xiaman Mezcal.
+In the first video, World’s Best Bartender 2013 David Rios will let us in on the secrets of Tequila and Mezcal, before sharing his thoughts on Padre Azul Tequila Blanco, Reposado and Añejo, and on Xiamen Mescal, respectively.